bednabedna/Primes/README.md

 # Primes
-An alghoritm to generate primes
+An alghoritm to generate primes.

+This program finds all primes up to the provided bound.